zerotier/lf/README.md

 ### Why Does This Exist?

-The purpose of LF is to provide for decentralized systems what the key/value store aspects of [etcd](https://github.com/etcd-io/etcd) and [consul](https://www.consul.io) provide in centrally managed environments, namely a fast reliable store for small but critical pieces of information.
+The purpose of LF is to provide for open decentralized systems what the key/value store aspects of [etcd](https://github.com/etcd-io/etcd) and [consul](https://www.consul.io) provide in centrally managed environments, namely a fast reliable store for small but critical pieces of information.

-Most decentralized systems rely on distributed hash tables (DHTs) like [Kademlia](https://en.wikipedia.org/wiki/Kademlia) to fill this role.
-This has been the standard approach since [magnet links](https://en.wikipedia.org/wiki/Magnet_URI_scheme) and similar DHT-based schemes were developed for open file sharing applications in the early 2000s.

-For several years ZeroTier has researched ways to more completely decentralize our network.
-This drive is both economic and philosophical.
-We have multiple enterprise clients that want to minimize hard dependency on third party physical infrastructure and one that wants very reliable operation in very unreliable environments.
-We don't mind cutting our hosting costs either.
-Philosophically we began life as a "re-decentralize the Internet" open source effort and that's still very much in our DNA.

-DHTs are simply not good enough for our needs.
-They're vulnerable to multiple types of network level denial of service and ["Sybil"](https://en.wikipedia.org/wiki/Sybil_attack) attacks, are slow, and require a very reliable network to maintain full access to the entire global data set.
-We built LF to provide an alternative that trades much higher local storage overhead (which is cheap) for continuous availability, high performance, and much stronger security guarantees.
+Most decentralized systems use distributed hash tables (DHTs) for this purpose.
+DHTs scale well but are slow, require a reliable global network to maintain full access to the data set, and are vulnerable to ["Sybil"](https://en.wikipedia.org/wiki/Sybil_attack) type attacks.
+We at ZeroTier wanted something very fast, secure, and continuously available.
+This prompted us to develop a fundamentally new approach inspired by ideas from cryptocurrencies and distributed databases.
+LF trades high local storage overhead for continuous availablility (even if the network is totally down) and fast nearline queries against the entire global data set.

 ### Features and Benefits

-* Easy to use and easy to deploy.
+* Easy to use and deploy.
-* Fully decentralized network with no mandatory single points of control or failure.
+* Fully decentralized system with open participation and no single points of failure.
+(Private LF networks can be created that require certificates, but this is optional.)
+* Fast sub-second nearline queries against the entire global data set at all times.
 * Versatile security model allowing user choice between different conflict resolution mechanisms that can be used alone or in combination with one another.
-These include local heuristics, proof of work "weight," elective trust of other nodes, and certificates via a standard x509 CA model.
+These include local heuristics, proof of work "weight," elective trust of other nodes, and certificates.
-* Fast sub-second nearline queries against the entire global data set at all times.
 * Flexible record lookup API allowing multiple nested keys and range queries against 64-bit ordinals associated with each key.
 * Encrypted record keys and values for strong security and privacy despite full global data set replication.
 Order preserving encryption techinques are leveraged to allow range queries without revealing keys or exact ordinal values.
 * Novel proof-of-knowledge mechanism makes it impossible to generate valid records identified by a key whose plain text is not known, increasing the difficulty of data set poisoning attacks by naive attackers.

 ### Limitations and Disadvantages

-* LF is only useful for small bits of information that don't change very often like certificates, keys, IP addresses, names, etc.
+* LF is only good for small bits of information that don't change very often like certificates, keys, IP addresses, names, etc.
 * The [CAP theorem](https://en.wikipedia.org/wiki/CAP_theorem) trade-off is availability and partition-tolerance, meaning eventual consistency and no transactions.
-* High storage and moderately high bandwidth requirements for full nodes make full node operation unsuitable for small resource constrained devices.
+* Full nodes are unsuitable for small resource constrained devices due to high storage and relatively high bandwidth overhead.
 * Storage requirements grow over time in a manner not unlike a block chain.
 Fortunately [storage is getting cheaper over time too](https://www.backblaze.com/blog/hard-drive-cost-per-gigabyte/).
 LF is designed to allow partial nodes and discarding of some old data to migitate data set growth but these features are not implemented yet and likely won't be needed for years.

 ## Building and Running

 LF works on Linux, Mac, and probably BSD.
 It won't work on Windows yet but porting shouldn't be too hard if anyone wants it.
 It's mostly written in Go (1.11+ required) with some C for performance critical bits.
-Native code depends on sqlite3 but a recent version is included under `native/sqlite3` and is built automatically alongside the native LF database.

 To build on most platform just type `make`.